-The interest in, and importance of, L. monocytogenes has prompted numerous studies on its incidence in foods.
+The interest in and importance of L. monocytogenes has prompted numerous studies on its incidence in foods.
 Listeria originates from the environment and can be commonly found in soils and untreated water.

-This will, of course, mean that animals and plants destined for human consumption, may well be contaminated with listeria, leaving the food producer to develop ways in which this contamination can be removed, this being particularly important in any food considered 'ready to eat'.
+This will of course mean that animals and plants destined for human consumption may well be contaminated with listeria, leaving the food producer to develop ways in which this contamination can be removed, this being particularly important in any food considered 'ready to eat'.

-With animal derived foods, normal cooking is enough to destroy the organism.
-The main control that has to be employed is the correct cooking time and temperature, followed by hygienic methods that prevent recontamination of the cooked material.

-Some animal derived foods are not cooked, for example cold smoked fish.
-Here, good hygienic procedures are the only way forward.
+With animal derived foods, normal cooking is enough to destroy the organism, the main control that has to be employed is the correct cooking time and temperature, followed by hygienic methods that prevent recontamination of the cooked material.
+Some animal derived foods are not cooked, for example cold smoked fish; here good hygienic procedures are the only way forward.

 It is well known that listeria can be a problem in some dairy foods.
-Raw milk can be contaminated with the organism and there can be a risk that products made from raw milk can contain viable listeria.
+Raw milk can be contaminated with the organism, and there can be a risk that products made from raw milk can contain viable listeria.

-Plant based material, such as vegetables, can be contaminated in the field.
-In vegetables items that are going to be cooked before eating this is not an issue; however salad vegetables are eaten raw and could be a source of a problem.
+Plant based material such as vegetables, can be contaminated in the field.
+In vegetables items that are going to be cooked before eating, this is not an issue; however salad vegetables are eaten raw and could be a source of a problem.

 Commercial ready to eat salad products are washed before packing, often using a sanitiser in the washing water.

-This will remove soils and can kill contami-

-nating micro-organisms and may be a control for low levels of contaminating listeria.
+This will remove soils and can kill contaminating micro-organisms and may be a control for low levels of contaminating listeria.

+A serious listeria outbreak that occurred in the USA in 2011 was traced to contaminated cantaloupe melons.
+This outbreak affected around 146 people and resulted in 30 deaths.
+It was traced to poor practices in the site preparing and cutting the melons, allowing listeria to proliferate and cross contaminate incoming fruits.

+Wide variety of products

 A wide variety of products have been implicated in outbreaks of listeriosis including milk, soft cheeses, butter, cooked ready to eat meats, cold smoked fish, pate, raw vegetables and prepared sandwiches.
+In 2012 in the USA over one million hard boiled eggs were recalled due to positive listeria test results indicating the risks can be found in almost all chilled food products.
 Much of the concern with listeria in food production comes from its ability to inhabit and perhaps even 'colonise' the food production environment itself.

-If we remember that the natural niche for listeria is the 'outside environment' of soils and waters, then the environmental conditions of cold and moisture found in many chilled food production factories is very similar.
+If we remember that the natural niche for listeria is the 'outside environment' of soils and waters, then the environmental conditions of cold and moisture found in many chilled food production factories are very similar.

 These are the conditions that favour listeria over many other organisms.
 It is able to grow at low temperature, it favours damp and wet conditions, and it can be extremely hard to eradicate from such areas.
-It is not particularly heat resistant, nor is it resistant to commonly used cleaning chemicals so it is controllable.
+It is not particularly heat resistant, nor is it resistant to commonly used cleaning chemicals, so it is controllable.